fahmadov01/NLP/README.md

   - Conducted research for 'Related Works' and helped with 'Next Steps' for the progress report
   - Assisted with design/organization of final presentation and slides

+- Farid Ahmadov
+  - Implemented LSTM model
+  - Helped make the final presentation slides
+  - Worked on the project report, especially on the 'Related Works' section
 ---

 # Support Vector Machine